-If the clerks turned her away, she accosted customers instead, always asking for her brother.
-Eventually the Bank officials tired of her behaviour.
+When the clerks turned her away, she sometimes accosted customers instead, always asking for her brother.
+Eventually, the Bank officials tired of her behaviour, worried about the effect it might have on the Bank’s reputation.
 In 1818, they paid her to stay away.
 Reports suggest she did so for the remainder of her life.

 Sarah died in 1840 and she was buried in St Christopher-le-Stocks’ churchyard.
-In later years, the churchyard became part of the Bank’s gardens.
+In later years, the Bank of England absorbed the churchyard when it expanded.

 She doesn’t lie quietly though

-A local worker spotted her pounding the gravestones with her fist in the churchyard.
+The proximity of her grave to the Bank apparently explains why people see her in the area.
+A local worker allegedly spotted her pounding the gravestones with her fist in the churchyard.